Anxiety Strategies For Stress

 It can be important to remember to be patient with yourself as you go through this journey of healing.
 If something you're trying isn't working, it can be helpful to move on to the next idea and give it 100% of your effort.
 Ongoing experimentation can be helpful as you determine which strategies work best to support your mental health.

-If you are feeling overwhelmed, it might be time to speak with a qualified professional to determine your next right step.
+If you are feeling overwhelmed, it might be time to speak with a qualified mental health professional to determine your next right step.
+According to the National Institute of Mental Health, symptoms of anxiety are typically treated with talk therapy

-A therapist can assess your concerns and help you uncover what the root cause of your condition may be.
+A therapist can assess your concerns, help identify triggers, and help you uncover what the root cause of your condition may be.
 For some, it can be negative childhood experiences or other trauma that they have survived.
 For others, a chemical imbalance could be to blame.

 How can online therapy help those experiencing anxiety disorder symptoms?

-Those that live with anxiety disorder or persistent feelings of stress can experience feelings of overwhelm when prompted to leave the house.
+Those who live with anxiety disorders or persistent feelings of stress can experience feelings of overwhelm when prompted to leave the house.
 Online therapy can remove this possible barrier to treatment, offering a generally more convenient and available method of support via online therapy.

 Takeaway

-Stress and worry can feel overwhelming to many.
+Stress and worry can be overwhelming to many.
 However, these feelings can be treatable using science-supported strategies.
-Common methods that can help many to manage symptoms include cutting out caffeine, seeking out help from a support system, looking into natural supplements, considering online therapy and incorporating meditation into your daily life.
+Common methods that can help many to manage symptoms include cutting out caffeine, seeking out help from a support system, looking into natural supplements, consulting with your primary care physician, considering online therapy, and incorporating meditation into your daily life.
 BetterHelp can connect you with a therapist in your area of need.

 Regulate anxiety in a compassionate environment